imuze/ruby-imuzer/README.md

 # Imuzer

 imuzer is a minimalistic gem that lets you generate music from the online music generation platform imuze.io.

+# Pre-requisits

-You will need an account on iMuze in order to use it.
+* You will need an account on iMuze in order to use it.
+* You will need to install `mpg123` to actually listen the mp3

 ## Installation